ysymyth/ysymyth.github.io/_posts/2021-4-24-Ungrounded Meaning.md

   then you gain meaning about program `m`.
 This is because you understand meanings of extra things like "any" or "finite". **So perhaps minimal grounding requires knowing meaning beyond `assert` - maybe some other elements like `or` `any` `if`......**

 ## Back to The Question

 * Theoretical question is hard, not yet well-defined.
 This paper seems to brings more question than answers.
-Better setup or definition for "learning meaning" and "grounding" might be needed.
+  * Better setup or definition for "learning meaning" and "grounding" might be needed.
+  * Especially, in language of logic, grounding and inductive bias are very similar, and are very tricky.
 * Theoretical question might not be related to the empirical question (yet), especially when the theoretical question leads to negative answers.
 Kind of like worse-case time complexity analysis vs. practicatily of some algorithm.
-*
+* Key aspects about learning from form are still missing: modelling token co-occurance, for example, is not even touched in the paper.
+How co-occurance statistics lead to